CBD for proctitis

 - Reduction of local immune pressure (e.g., in IBD-related proctitis)

-- Improvement of local moisture and protective function of the mucous membrane
+- Improvement of local moisture and protective function of the mucosa

 Experiences with CBD suppositories in proctitis